 Clubs:

-The site was purchased by the Hastings Corporation in 1919 and by 1920 the land north of Briscos Walk was in use by the allotment association.
-There was the possibility of the ground becoming the site of a new community sports ground to serve the town, before the Pilot Field was chosen and there are no records of football games taking place here before the Second World War.
+The site was purchased by the Hastings Corporation in 1919, and by 1920 the land north of Briscos Walk was being used by the allotment association.
+There was early consideration of developing the area into a new community sports ground for the town, but the Pilot Field was ultimately chosen instead.
+No records indicate that football was played here before the Second World War.

-Following the war, the land south of Briscos Walk was again used as a recreation ground, with three football pitches being marked out, plus the construction of squash courts.
-The area to the north remained allotment gardens and the new building for St Pauls Primary School was opened in 1962 on the western section of that land, with more of site being turned into the school playing fields in the mid 1980s.
-Pashley Gardens was built on the remaining allotments in the 2000s.
+After the war, the land south of Briscos Walk was returned to use as a recreation ground, with three football pitches marked out and the addition of squash courts.
+The northern section remained as allotment gardens.
+St Paul’s Primary School opened in 1962 on the western part of this northern area, and in the mid‑1980s more of the site was converted into school playing fields.
+The remaining allotments were redeveloped in the 2000s as Pashley Gardens.

-By the 1980s the ground was known as Summerfields Playing Fields and had been chosen as the site of the new cricket ground to replace the Central Ground.
-Temporary changing and grounds man facilities were erected in time for its opening in 1996, before the lottery funded pavilion was opened a few years later.
-The ground is currently home to Hastings & St Leonards Priory Cricket Club and South Saxons Hockey Club.
+By the 1980s the area had become known as Summerfields Playing Fields and was selected as the site of the new cricket ground to replace the Central Ground.
+Temporary changing rooms and groundsman facilities were installed for its opening in 1996, and a lottery‑funded pavilion followed a few years later.
+Today the ground is home to Hastings & St Leonards Priory Cricket Club and the South Saxons Hockey Club.

 Also known as: Downs Road